TEPadilla/PadillaTadeo_angm_2305_final_Project/proposal.md

   2. Choices correlate to their result in Pygame

 - Week N (Final)
-  1. THotfix any code needing of appending or have it running proper
+  1. Hotfix any code needing of appending or have it running proper
   2. Pygame runs without error